 Listen to the Carnegie Ethics on Business podcast here.

-This is the last in a series of articles on Capital Paul K. Chappell.
+This is the last in a series of articles on Captain Paul K. Chappell.

 Peace v War